ademizain/ademizain/README.md

 ## About Me

-- 🔭 I’m currently working on Finance Tracking App
+- 🔭 I’m currently working on Booking.com clone
 - 🌱 I’m currently learning FastAPI and Databases
 - 👯 I’m looking to collaborate on web development projects
 - 📫 How to reach me: zainademi@gmail.com